wp-plugins/alo-easymail/readme.txt

 == Installation ==

 1. Upload `alo-easymail` directory to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the `Plugins` menu in WordPress
 1. Go to `Tools > Alo EasyMail` to start

 == Frequently Asked Questions ==